Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Analysis

 \subsection{Distance Measurements}

-Distances were estimated using DM measurements using the python package PyGEDM \citep{pygedm} both for the NE2001 \citep{2002astro.ph..7156C} and YMW2016 \citep{2017ApJ...835...29Y} Galactic electron distribution models.
+Distances were estimated using DM measurements with the python package PyGEDM \citep{pygedm} for the NE2001 \citep{2002astro.ph..7156C} and YMW2016 \citep{2017ApJ...835...29Y} Galactic electron distribution models while the python package MWPROP was used for the newest model, NE2025 \citep{ocker2026ne2025updatedelectrondensity}.
 The distances are reported in Table~\ref{table1}.
+In cases where a source's DM exceeds a given model's maximum DM, we do not report a distance estimate.
 Healpy \citep{hp1,hp2}, the python implementation of HEALPix\footnote{healpix.sourceforge.net}, was used for plotting purposes.
-A comparison of the two models predictions is shown in the top of Fig.~\ref{glat_glong} while the bottom shows sources with DMs exceeding one or both models maximum DM.